 Small fires in braziers are permitted in the campsite, and we will be lighting communal fires in Kings Meadow and Williams Green if you’d rather not have to manage your own.

-We’re pleased to have Glastonbury’s three main supported causes, Oxfam, Greenpeace and WaterAid joining us onsite at Worthy Pastures, with a shared focus on tackling climate change.
+We’re pleased to have Glastonbury’s three main supported causes, Oxfam, Greenpeace and WaterAid joining us onsite at Worthy Pastures, hosting the Joint Charities Field, with a shared focus on tackling climate change.

-Expect to see campsite essentials promoting reuse and engaging onsite activities relating to sustainability protecting the environment.
+With an onsite shop stocking campsite essentials promoting reuse and a packed programme of engaging onsite activities relating to sustainability protecting the environment.

 FOOD & DRINK

-At Worthy Pastures we are eager that all our campers experience the true delights of the food that is usually on offer at the main Festival.
-We have handpicked a selection of our wonderful traders who will be serving up exciting food for the whole family.
+At Worthy Pastures we want all our campers to experience the foody delights usually on offer at the main Festival.
+From sustainably-sourced – and heartily sustaining – full English breakfasts to vegan burritos and stone-fired pizzas, we have invited some wonderful, longstanding Festival food traders who will be serving-up exciting food for the whole family to enjoy.

 The onsite bar will offer a range of drinks to suit all tastes, with a variety of local cider, lager, ales, wine and spirits so whether your favourite tipple is a pint, a Pimms and lemonade or a G&T we have you covered.

-A range of essential items such as milk, snacks, toiletries, drinks, and tobacco products can also be purchased from our onsite Village shop.
+A range of essential items such as milk, snacks, toiletries, drinks, and tobacco products can also be purchased from our onsite village shop, Tom The Shop.

 In line with our environmental policies, single-use plastic drinks bottles will not be available to purchase onsite.